Bigstool/i-use-arch-btw/packages.md

 # Arch installation packages list

-A list of packages to consider for an Arch installation, or a Linux system in general.
+A list of packages to consider for an Arch Linux installation, or a Linux system in general.

 Unverified: not sure whether this package helps or not.